Skip to content

 $ git push

-Open your repository on GitHub and click the Actions tab.
-You should see a workflow run with one job per Python version.
+Open your fork on GitHub and click the Actions tab.
+The workflow run appears as soon as the push lands on the default branch, with one job per Python version.
 Each job checks out the code, installs dependencies, lints, and runs tests.

 Next Steps